Near-Field Integrated Sensing and Communications: Unlocking Potentials and Shaping the Future: Near-field Communications and Sensing

 \subsubsection{\textbf{Near-field Channel Estimation}}

 Channel estimation plays a pivotal role in enhancing the performance of ISAC systems.
 In fact, the target sensing process in ISAC networks can be likened to channel estimation in communication aspects, with the distinction that sensing operates in a backscatter channel.
 Accurate channel estimation in ISAC systems, therefore, yields advantages for both communication and sensing domains.
 It enables the deployment of advanced signal processing techniques, enhances spectral efficiency, improves localization accuracy, and fosters more reliable and efficient communication and sensing operations.
-As a result, precise channel estimation stands as a critical technology, empowering ISAC to achieve its full potential across diverse applications.

-Near-field channel estimation offers several advantages over far-field channel estimation due to the distinctive properties of the near-field region.
-It benefits from enhanced angular resolution and increased channel diversity, enabling more precise and robust estimation.
-Furthermore, in the near-field, the effects of multipath propagation are less pronounced compared to far-field scenarios.
-This reduction in multipath interference simplifies the channel estimation process and leads to more accurate and stable estimates.
-However, the structural changes in near-field EM waves caused by large-scale arrays render conventional channel estimation methods ineffective for near-field channel estimation, necessitating the development of revised near-field channel estimation schemes.
-Advanced techniques tailored to the unique characteristics of near-field wavefronts are essential for unlocking the full potential of near-field channel estimation.
 The structural changes in near-field EM waves caused by large-scale arrays render conventional channel estimation methods ineffective for near-field channel estimation.
 In \cite{8949454}, the authors uniformly divided the two-dimensional physical space into multiple grids, each corresponding to a near-field array response vector.
 These near-field response vectors form a codebook for compressive sensing-based recovery of channel information.
 However, in recent studies, the orthogonality of near-field polar regions has been demonstrated \cite{9693928}.
 Since the correlation of the near-field beam varies non-uniformly along the distance dimension, a polar domain non-uniform sampling codebook is designed in \cite{9693928}, which can match the near-field channel well.